Say Your Truth: An Interview With the Curators of the Racial Imaginary Institute - Rookie

 How do you think your personal background has contributed to the show?
 How has it affected your collaboration with the other artists or even with each other?

 Sara’o: A lot of the people in the show were also the people that we all know and love and have worked with before.
-So one artist in the show is Josh Begley.
+So one artist in the show is Josh Begley, who I produced a documentary about a while ago.
 I knew his work wrestled with race and I thought it would be interesting to have it counter a lot of fine art pieces as a media piece.
 We also did a biennial, which means we partnered with a lot of other institutions to have smaller happenings or events with them.
-For example, we also did a film series at BAM.
+For example, we also did a film series at BAM, which was programmed by Ashley Clark.
 We showed 20 films, all of which were about whiteness, but also films that people have watched thousands of times.
 We showed Ferris Bueller’s Day Off, Rocky, Godfather: Part II, and also more challenging artsy films like Shadows, White Material, and Illusions by Julie Dash.
 All sorts of films that wrestle with whiteness but go unnoticed.

 Leronn: The characters were normal, the stories were normal.